infofromca/passpill-site/content/_index.md

       I am a software engineer
       that has been using and creating opensource tools for years.

-      I've always liked to write about software development but I've been always busy coding for my side projects with almost no time left.
+      I've always liked to write about software development but there has always been more important things to do.

       With the Passpill Project I am trying to turn my priorities upside down: The important part is writing articles!

-      You can know more about my inspirations to create all of this by reading the project introduction and, if you like it, you can support it on Patreon.
+      You can know more about my reasons to create all of this by reading the project introduction article.
 ---